kylebrussell/fed-policy-cli/README.md

 A powerful command-line tool for analyzing the U.S. economy and Federal Reserve policy.
 Find historical periods that are statistically similar to the present (or any other period) using a flexible, weighted analysis of key economic indicators.

-## Features
+## Key Features

+- **Intelligent Historical Analysis**: Goes beyond simple search to find genuinely diverse and meaningful historical analogues, avoiding redundant, overlapping results.
+- **Economic Era Awareness**: The algorithm understands different economic periods (e.g., "Stagflation", "Dot-Com Boom", "Financial Crisis") and scores results to ensure you see a broad range of historical contexts.
-- **Flexible Analysis Engine**: Compare historical periods using any combination of supported economic indicators.
+- **Flexible Analysis Engine**: Compare historical periods using any combination of supported economic indicators with custom weights.
-- **Weighted Scenarios**: Assign weights to each indicator to define your analytical priorities.
-- **Similarity Search**: Uses Dynamic Time Warping (DTW) to find historical analogues based on the *shape* and *trajectory* of the data, not just absolute values.
+- **Scenario Templates**: Jumpstart your research with pre-built templates for common economic scenarios like "Stagflation Hunt" or "Policy Tightening Cycles".
-- **Rich Terminal UI**: Displays detailed reports with ASCII charts for each indicator and a concise timeline of Fed policy actions.
+- **Rich Terminal UI**: Displays detailed reports with meaningful ASCII charts and a clear timeline of Fed policy actions.
-- **Broad Economic Dataset**: Fetches and stores data for a wide range of key indicators from the FRED API.
+- **Data Quality Filtering**: Automatically filters out unreliable early-period data to improve the accuracy of results.

 ## Installation